Lemoncode/react-by-sample/14 ReactRouter/readme.md

 # 14 ReactRouter

-In this sample we will start using React-Router (spa navigation).
+In this sample we will start using React-Router (<acronym title="Single Page Application">SPA</acronym> navigation).

-In this case scenario we will provide a default userName but let the user update it.
+In this case we will provide a default `userName` but let the user update it.